maghribalramahi83/sdn-load-balancing/Proposed ML-QTLB Algorithm/README.md

 ---

 ## 📈 Results Summary
-Title:Performance Analysis for Load Balancing Algorithms using POX Controller in SDN
+Alrammahi, M.A.M. and W.S.
+Bhaya.
+Performance Analysis for Load Balancing Algorithms using POX Controller in SDN. in 2022 International Conference on Data Science and Intelligent Computing (ICDSIC).
+2022.
+IEEE.

 ### vs Classical Algorithms [2022]

 | No. of Requests | RR | Random | WRR | LC | **ML-QTLB** |